 In Naver Band, one of my favourites for internship and study opportunities has been the ‘Opportunity in Korea’ group.
 As the name suggests the band focuses on job, internship and study opportunities for international students currently here in Korea.

-Company Facebook pages and university job boards as your next choices
+Company Facebook/ LinkedIn pages and university job boards as your next choices

-Company Facebook pages are also a goldmine of internships opportunities.
-It pays to keep an eye on Facebook to see what comes up.
+Company Facebook and LinkedIn pages are also a goldmine of internships opportunities.
+It pays to keep an eye on both platforms to see what comes up.

 I also recommend looking at university job boards.
 A quick search of any university in Korea will help you find a job board filled with work and internship opportunities.
 An example of a popular university job board is the Yonsei University Internship Board.